 - Caio Giuliani, Ph.D. student, research topic on derivative-free distributed optimization and control algorithms.

-- Leonardo Salsano de Assis, Ph.D. student, research topic on optimization frameworks for crude oil offloading from floating platforms, blending, and distribution.
+- Leonardo Salsano de Assis, Ph.D. student, research topic on operational management of crude oil supply: models and algorithms.

 - Marco Aurélio Schmitz de Aguiar, Ph.D. student, research topic on distributed optimal control.

 - Thiago Lima Silva, Ph.D. student, research topic on models and algorithms for short- and medium-term optimization of oil production systems.

 - Ricardo Santos da Silva, Master’s student, research topic on distributed dual algorithms for model predictive control.

 - Bruno Eduardo Benetti, Master’s student, research topic on satisfacing infinite-horizon model predictive control (SIHMPC).